 This involves pushing the old fluid out of the entire system as new fluid is added, creating the pressure necessary to bleed out the old fluid.

-A brake fluid flush ensures proper brake system performance and increases the lifespan of your braking system & brake components.
+A brake fluid flush ensures proper brake system performance and increases the lifespan of your braking system and brake components.

 Why are Brake Fluid Flushes Important?